- Grasp the shower arm firmly with both hands.

 - Ask a friend or family member to lend you a hand to get some extra leverage.

 My shower looks different than the one in the video.

-The first generation Nebia shower systems are compatible with standard North American plumbing.
+The first generation Nebia Spa Shower is compatible with standard North American plumbing.
 If your shower looks different than in the videos and Setup Guide, please send a few photos of the shower you would like to replace to our Customer Experience Team.
 We’re always here to help!